 The Eurasian wolf (Canis lupus lupus), also called the Middle Russian forest or common wolf, is a well-known subspecies of the grey wolf endemic to the steppe zones & forest of the former Soviet Union and Europe.

 It has once occurred throughout Eurasia during the Middle Ages.
-It was held in high regard in Celtic, Baltic, Turkic, Slavic, Roman, ancient Greek, and Thracian.
+It was highly regarded in Celtic, Baltic, Turkic, Slavic, Roman, ancient Greek, and Thracian.

-The Eurasian wolf is regarded as the largest of Old World grey wolves, averaging 86 lb (39 kg) in Europe, although, exceptionally large specimens have weighed between 152 to 174 lb (69 to 79 kg).
+The Eurasian wolf is regarded as the largest of Old World grey wolves, averaging 86 lb (39 kg) in Europe, although huge specimens have weighed between 152 to 174 lb (69 to 79 kg).

-Its fur is fairly short and coarse, and has a tawny colour, with white fur on the throat.
-Erythrists, albinos, melanists are rare and are mostly the result of hybridisation between wolves and dogs.
+Its fur is fairly short and coarse and tawny, with white fur on the throat.
+Erythrists, albinos, and melanists are rare and are mostly the result of hybridization between wolves and dogs.

-The howl of the Eurasian wolf is more melodious and protracted than that of the North American grey wolves.
+The howl of the Eurasian wolf is more melodious and protracted than the North American grey wolves.

 Characteristics